EventFahrplan/EventFahrplan-website/docs/src/features/README.md

 # Features

-You want to know about all the functionality?
-Here is a list of user facing features described in further details.
+You want to know more about the functionality?
+Here are the user facing features described in further details.

 <div class="columns mt-4">
     <AppFeatureDetails />